Bristol Water help to save a critically endangered species

 • Climate change/oceanic current shift

-What are Bristol Water doing to help protect the European eel?
+What is Bristol Water doing to help protect the European eel?

 We have previously run a ‘Spawn to be Wild’ project where local schools have looked after a tank of elvers and released them into Blagdon Lake after 6 weeks.
 Around 4,000 eels have been released through this project and local school children have learnt about the life cycle of eels and how to help protect them.